ldgabbay/jwplayer/fl5/doc/publishers/skinning.rst

 Dock Settings
 ^^^^^^^^^^^^^

-Here is a list of the settings that can be placed in the dock's **<settings>** block, along with their default values:
+The dock's *settings* block contains only one setting:

 .. describe:: fontcolor (0x000000)

    The color for the Dock buttons' text fields.
+The dock itself does not set this color, but if a plugin wants to include text in the button it can pull the correct color from the dock's skinning options.
+An example plugin using this is HD.

+Dock elements
+^^^^^^^^^^^^^

+The Dock only has two elements:

+.. describe:: button

+   The background image of a dock button when the mouse is not rolled over it.

+.. describe:: buttonOver

+   The background image of a dock button when the mouse is rolled over it.
+Is not required.

 The Playlist
 ------------

 There are two main Playlist skin elements; Playlist Items, and the Playlist Slider.
 Item graphics scale horizontally and are placed behind the description/thumbnail of videos in your playlist.
 The slider is a vertical scrollbar rail and handle (thumb), with optional top and bottom endcaps.
-The *background* element serves as the default background of the playlist if there are fewer elements than the height of the playlist.

 .. image:: ../images/skinning/Playlist.png
    :alt: Playlist Screenshot

-The following Playlist elements are available:

-.. describe:: background

-   Stretched behind the playlist items

-.. describe:: item

-   Background graphic for each playlist item.
-Stretch to the width of the playlist, minus the slider width (if necessary).

-.. describe:: itemOver

-   Over state for **item**.
-Replaces **item** whenever the user mouses over.

-.. describe:: itemImage

-   Image placeholder.
-This element is visible when the playlist item does not have an image associated with it.
-If the playlist item image is present, **itemImage**'s shape serves as a mask around the playlist item image.
-If the playlist item image has any transparency, **itemImage** will be visible behind it.

-.. describe:: itemActive

-   Active state for **item**.
-Replaces **item** whenever the corresponding playlist item is the currently playing/loaded playlist item.

-.. describe:: sliderRail

-   Background of the vertical slider.
-When the playlist's slider is visible, **sliderRail** is stretched to the height of the playlist, minus the height of any end caps.

-.. describe:: sliderThumb

-   Draggable thumb for the vertical slider.
-This element is stretched vertically, and is proportional to the visible area of the playlist versus its total size.
-For example, if 50% of the playlist items are currently visible in the playlist, the thumb will be 50% of the height of the playlist.

-.. describe:: sliderCapTop

-   Top end cap for the playlist slider.
-Placed above **sliderRail**.

-.. describe:: sliderCapBottom

-   Bottom end cap for the playlist slider.
-Placed below **sliderRail**.

 Playlist XML Syntax
 ^^^^^^^^^^^^^^^^^^^